 Transcripts are issued at the written request of the student or appropriate institutions and officials.
-Students may complete a transcript request form at the Office of the Registrar.
+Students may complete a transcript request form at the Admissions Office.
 Telephone requests for transcripts are not accepted.

 Official transcripts of the student's ASUMH permanent record are issued on security paper with the embossed seal of the university.